ovh/docs/pages/platform/serving-engine/23_HOWTO_deploy_serialized_models/guide.en-gb.md

 -   A endpoint to describe model's **inputs** and **outputs**
 -   A endpoint to query the model

-The web interface allow you to interactively execute queries on the different endpoints of your model if you want to test quickly.
+The web interface allows you to interactively execute queries on the different endpoints of your model if you want to test quickly.

 ## Going Further